Card and Scrapbook Monthly Kits

 Also, check out their customer support and accepted payment/payment plans and satisfaction guarantees and return policies including return postage.

-Average kit costs $15-$45. per month or kit, add ons, a la carte items cost extra — shipment dates usually are the first of the month.
+Average kit (without postage) costs $15-$45. per month or kit, add ons, a la carte items cost extra — shipment dates usually are the first of the month.

 Some kit costs include free shipping but some do not and shipping is an extra expense to the cost of the kit.